Difference Between Market Cap vs Enterprise Value

 Some of the key differences between market cap and enterprise value are:

-- The market cap valuation is entirely based on equity stock, while the valuation of enterprise value takes into account debt and cash alongside equity.
+- The market cap valuation is entirely based on equity stock, while the valuation of enterprise value considers debt and cash alongside equity.

-- While enterprise value is predominantly used in multiples analysis (EV/EBITDA, EV/Sales, etc.), the market is rarely used for such analysis.
+- While enterprise value is predominantly used in multiples analysis (EV/EBITDA, EV/Sales, etc.), the market is rarely used.

-- While market cap is used for categorizing companies into brackets of large-cap, mid-cap and small-cap, enterprise value has no such use.
+- While market cap categorizes companies into large-cap, mid-cap, and small-cap brackets, enterprise value has no such use.

-- Invariably, a company’s enterprise value is expected to be higher if it has a positive debt situation (debt higher than cash & cash equivalent).
+- A company’s enterprise value is expected to be higher if it has a positive debt situation (debt higher than cash & cash equivalent).
 However, in the case of a net cash position (debt lower than cash & cash equivalent), the market cap is higher than the enterprise value.

 Market Cap vs Enterprise Value Comparison Table